 0 for quicksilver dragon scales

 |Shields|| +3 for Bucklers, +5 for Kite shields|

 |All other armour||+2|

 Artefacts are not bound to these limits and may be "overenchanted".
-Enchantment level can be negative, though items do not normally generate with a negative enchantment, being usually exclusive to artefacts and other very specific sources (such as the Cinder Acolyte background).
+Enchantment level can be negative, though items do not normally generate with a negative enchantment.
+Artefacts can be negatively enchanted, as well as items from very specific sources (such as the Cinder Acolyte background).